top of page

 The original gates to the New Hall can still be seen on Whittlesford Road, Little Shelford.

 The Lodge to Shelford Hall still stands on the corner of Bridge Road and Whittlesford Road (it is the distinct yellow building).
-This building was the north wing of the original 17th century Old Hall and it was retained to be used as an entrance lodge to the new house.
+This building was the north wing of the original 17th century Old Hall.
+It was retained to be used as an entrance lodge to the new house.

 There is a model of the original building in the possession of the Museum of Cambridge although it is not currently on display.
 (You can ask to see it.)